misenholt/sampleClassifier/sampleClassifier/README.rst

  Planning
  ========================

  1. Data Aquisition: The data I plan to use is the US Patent Data.
 This data set is very large and is semi-structured to unstructured.
 It comes in a variety of formats: xml, sgml, and a proprietary format depending on the year.
 In addition, fields and variables have changed over the years.
-I have previously downloaded this data.
-I need to find it, 	possibly update it, verify it and record metadata and provenance.

  2. Data Cleaning: I need to establish uniformity of the data I wish to use.
 This means, for example if I wish to use a heading, there needs to be a heading for every record I wish to use, or at least a consistent proportion of records in every year.
 The plan is to insert records into a SQL database and then reconcile or remove fields to achieve the desired density.
 Given the size of the data I may need to use a nosql database.